 Yes.
 Proof of enrollment will be emailed to you at no additional charge upon successful enrollment in the Hazard Communication Training Class.
 Your proof of enrollment will also remain available for download from your Student Dashboard and can be accessed at any time by logging in to your profile.

 We accept Visa, Mastercard, Discover, and American Express.
-This includes debit cards, credit cards, and pre-paid cards displaying these logos.
+This includes credit cards, debit cards, and pre-paid cards displaying these logos.
+You may also submit payment via Apple Pay or Google Pay.

 The Hazard Communication Training Class is provided in English but many students have successfully utilized the free Google Translate tool built into the Google Chrome web browser.
 Learn more about utilizing this tool by visiting https://support.google.com/chrome/answer/173424 and reading the "Translate webpages in Chrome" section.